 Pinhole leaks or hairline cracks, that are defined [5] as minor cladding defects that will not permit significant release of particle matter from the spent fuel rod, and therefore present a minimal concern during fuel handling and retrieval operations.

-Breached and grossly breached spent fuel that may have cladding defects sufficient to permit the release of fuel particle.
+Breached and grossly breached spent fuel that may have cladding defects sufficient to permit the release of fuel particles.

 High degree of spalling that cannot justify the fuel rod integrity under the accident events in Storage and Transport configurations (like that shown in Fig. 3).